How to Make an 18th Century Chemise

 Variation C is also à l'anglaise, but in this case, the body is cut straight (or rather, the selvedge is left straight) on one side, whereas the other side is cut straight from shoulder to below the arm, and then diagonally all the way to the other selvedge.
 The wedge thus cut away is attached to the straight edge.

 All these shifts are 60 cm wide at the shoulders.
-This means that variation A is best suited for large-breasted figures, B for middling and C, with its narrow gores, for petite figures.
+This means that variation A is best suited for large-breasted figures because the slant start right at the shoulders, i.e. the shift is wider than 120 cm at chest height.
+C is suitable for the average figure, whereas B is still only 120 cm wide at chest level and therefore for petite figures.

 Content, layout and images of this page